awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 aws ec2 create-volume --availability-zone us-east-2a --outpost-arn arn:aws:outposts:us-east-2:123456789012:outpost/op-03e6fecad652a6138 --size 50
 ```

 You must detach an Outpost volume before you can modify it\.
-For more information about detaching volumes, see [Detaching an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\.
+For more information about detaching volumes, see [Detach an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\.